jonathandmoore/gbm_evo/README.md

 **maps_code.R** plots locations of accessions on outline maps of Europe.

-**pygwas.sh** runs the PyGWAS application on a SLURM cluster to estimate associations between loci and phenotypes.
+**pygwas_3.sh** runs the PyGWAS application on a SLURM cluster to estimate associations between loci and phenotypes.
+Various models (lm and amm), and filtering on p-value and MAF thresholds are tried.

 **consolidate_pygwas_results.R** and **consolidate_pygwas_p-values.R** process PyGWAS results for consolidated reporting.
 We tried a number of alternative minimum coverage thresholds.